-Pursuant to RSA 186-C:3-c, if adult guardianship is being discussed by the IEP Team with a student and the student's family, the team shall inform the student and family of the availability of supported decision making as an alternative to guardianship.
+Pursuant to RSA 186-C:3-c, if adult guardianship is being discussed by the IEP Team with a student and the student's family, the team shall inform the student and family of the availability of supported decision making, pursuant to RSA 465-D, as an alternative to guardianship.
 This shall be done promptly when guardianship is first discussed.
-The IEP Team shall make available resources to assist in establishing a supported decision-making agreement is executed, the IEP Team shall abide by the decisions made by the student pursuant to the agreement.
+The IEP Team shall make available resources to assist in establishing a supported decision-making agreement.
+If a supported decision-making agreement is executed, the IEP Team shall abide by the decisions made by the student pursuant to the supported decision-making agreement.